lookdeepu/CareerBox/Draft Resume.md

 * Experience in Creating Management Dashboards
 * Done Whiteboard animation and published in YouTube
-* Guest speaker on Artificial Intelligence at Jain Group Institutes, Bangalore
+* Guest speaker on Artificial Intelligence at Jain Group Institutions, Bangalore
 * Writer of Short Stories and Poetry
 * Internal trainer on IT solutions at GMR
 * Guest Trainer on Machine Learning and Artificial Intelligence

 **About Family:** Married with two kids

-***

 # Appendix